 The other day huge clouds colluded angrily over the Mediterranean.
 A flock of hundreds of small sea birds, upset by the coming storm, flew across our field of view in shambolic formation, their wings like perfect W’s.
 The sun behind us lit up their white bellies and each bird seemed incandescent against the darkening sky.

 I have taken a long break from writing.
 The longest in three years but as I’ve been trying to assimilate the news of Joan Didion’s death I have been re-reading many of her essays and there is nothing like a bit of Didion to shake the sentences loose from a head full of murk and cobweb.

 For what must be the first time in my life I swam on Christmas day.
 An American friend of mine named Campbell and I took Zoe down to the sea in Sliema and we swam off the sharp volcanic rock into a large swell.
 The water was perfect, and it had been two years since I’d last swum.
 Zoe fidgeted and whined ashore; water is one of the many things of which she is afraid.
 After, we sat by the sea and drank a beer in the sun and we talked of many things.
-My friend told me about Vexillology (the study of flags), and he explained the state flags of California and Rhode Island and their composition.
+My friend spoke of his hobby, Vexillology (the study of flags), and some of the finer points in the composition of the state flags of California and Rhode Island.

 Zoe continued to fuss nervously, going back and forth between Campbell and me in search of consolation.
 Two cargo vessels sailed by.
 I saw them.
 It was Christmas Day.
 It was Christmas Day in the morning.